woowa-techcamp-2020/market-jhaemin-naamoonoo/README.md

 # Inside `/server` and `/client`
 % npm install # or just npm i
 % npm run dev # will open the port to host the apps, automatically rebuild on change
-% npm run build # will produce production ready codes
+% npm run build # will produce artifacts

 # only for server
 % npm start # run the app after build